eslachance/enmap-docs/install/upgrade.md

 Enmap.migrate(source, target).then( () => process.exit(0) );
 ```

-Very important: the "target" **must** be enmap-sqlite. enmap v4 only supports an sqlite-backend.
+Very important: the "target" **must** be enmap-sqlite.
+Enmap v4 only supports an sqlite-backend.

 From the `migrate` folder, run `node index.js`, which should correctly migrate your data.